 You could even go the extra mile by incentivizing folks who refer your webinar to their friends and family.
 Finally, if you’re feeling extra generous, start an affiliate program where people who join get incentives depending on the number of successful referrals they make.

 Ready to generate buzz around your webinar with these tried-and-true tactics?
 We bet you are!
 Who knows, you might attract hundreds (or even thousands!) of attendees in no time!

 Start from today, firstly by signing up on MyOwnConference.

-Shay Berman is the founder and president of Digital Resource, a full-service digital marketing agency located in South Florida.
-Shay’s clear-cut approach to internet marketing has driven his clients’ businesses to new heights and allowed Digital Resource to land on the Inc 500 list two years in a row and be named as No. 49 on Entrepreneur magazine’s Entrepreneur 360 list.
+Shay Berman is the founder and president of Digital Resource, a full-service digital marketing agency in South Florida.
+Shay’s clear-cut approach to internet marketing has driven his clients’ businesses to new heights and allowed Digital Resource to land on the Inc 500 list two years in a row and be named No. 49 on Entrepreneur magazine’s Entrepreneur 360 list.